Subtotal | $0.00 |

 Verify the changes:

-Next, go to Email section in cPanel > Email Routing menu:
+Next, go to the Email section in cPanel > the Email Routing menu:

 If you have several domains or subdomains, choose the needed domain from the drop-down list and set Email Routing to Remote Mail Exchanger > click Change:

-4. Now go back to cPanel home page and navigate to the Domains section > Zone Editor menu:
+5. Now go back to the cPanel home page and navigate to the Domains section > the Zone Editor menu:

-5. At this step you will need to update DNS records for your domain.
+6. At this step, you will need to update DNS records for your domain.

-NOTE: make sure to not edit/remove A record for your domain name, as it may result in your website downtime.
+NOTE: make sure not to edit/remove the A record of your domain name, as it may result in your website downtime.

 mail.yourdomain.com CNAME 1200 privateemail.com